UniverseDevel/ULO-Controller/README.md

 More info about JSON Path can be found here: [https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html)
 Online evaluator is here: [https://jsonpath.com/](https://jsonpath.com/)
 Simply use dolar sign ($) for full output if you are not sure.
+Note: Use % to provide HTML or raw text output.

 == API notes